389ds/389ds.github.io/docs/389ds/design/audit-log-entry-attrs-design.md

 Major configuration options and enablement
 ------------------------------------------

-The followiung setting affects both audit and auditfail logs
+The following setting only affects the audit log.
+The auditfail log can **not** display these attributes.

     cn=config
     nsslapd-auditlog-display-attrs: [ATTR ATTR ATTR] | *